FeevaDVA/CMSC312OSsimulator/README.md

 			Constructor: public Process(int tempNum, int num)
 				Desc: Constructor for the process class that takes in the template number for the process and the number of the process also generates the tasks for the process
 			Method: private void generateTasks(int tempNum)
-				Desc: generates a tasks from the template number then uses the file for the template to make all the tasks from it
+				Desc: generates a task from the template number then uses the file for the template to make all the tasks from it
 			Method: public void setArrivalTime(long n)
 				Desc: sets the arrival time of the process in milliseconds with the given long n Method:public void setCompletionTime(long n)
 				Desc: set the completion time of the process in milliseconds with the given long n Method:public long getTurnAroundTime()
-				Desc: returns the turn around time in milliseconds of the process which is completion time - arrival time Method:public long getWaitTime()
+				Desc: returns the turnaround time in milliseconds of the process which is completion time - arrival time Method:public long getWaitTime()
-				Desc: returns the wait time of the process in milliseconds which is turn around time - burst time Method:public int getTotalMem()
+				Desc: returns the wait time of the process in milliseconds which is turnaround time - burst time Method:public int getTotalMem()
 				Desc: returns the remaining memory of the process Method:public int getTotalCycles()